Brooklyn-Style/Magic_Roll/README.md

 ![typing test](images/typing%20test.jpg)

 ## Design:
-Inspired by layouts like [Hieamtsrn](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.ojttb28dodph "Hieamtsrn") and [Hands Down Neu](https://sites.google.com/alanreiser.com/handsdown/home/hands-down-neu "Hands Down Neu"), Magic Roll puts all of the common consonants on one side to minimize outrolls, then uses magic to increase inrolls and avoid SFBs.
+Inspired by layouts like [Hieamtsrn](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.ojttb28dodph "Hieamtsrn") and [Hands Down Neu](https://sites.google.com/alanreiser.com/handsdown/home/hands-down-neu "Hands Down Neu"), Magic Roll puts most of the consonants on one side to minimize outrolls, then uses magic to increase inrolls.

+#### <ins>*Thumbs:*
+Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
+The outputs are 1:1 to make them more like normal keys and less like macros.
+This makes using them simpler and ensures you won't get banned from typing websites either.

+In general, if the previous key was on the same hand, the output will be the key above or below it. *E.g. `E★` → `EO` `O★` → `OE`*

+If the previous key was on the opposite hand, the output will be something a little less useful like fixing the same (or different) SFB, or an awkward pattern. *E.g. `L★` → `LS` `Q☆` → `QU`*. `☆ → Space` SFBs can be avoided this way.

 #### <ins>*Left Half:*
 As is standard for these kinds of layouts, the pinky `H` + vowels setup is used since it has an 83:1 inroll ratio.
 Rare letters then fill the rest of this side, with punctuation being placed on the inner column for low SFBs.